 “There’s only so many times you can say we’re going to try a new method, or try something different, where at this point it’s just going to invite a lot of skepticism,” said Fordham University law professor and lethal injection expert Deborah Denno.

 She added: “There’s a dead-end we’ve never seen before with lethal injection.”

 In light of what happened in Ohio, “states will now have more of a burden to show that they are using a well-thought-out best practice,” said Richard Dieter, executive director of the Death Penalty Information Center, which doesn’t take a stand for or against capital punishment.

-Ohio’s prison system is reviewing McGuire’s execution and declined to comment on the amount of time it took him to die from the two-drug combination, which had never been used before in a U.S. execution.
+Ohio’s prison system is reviewing the execution and declined to comment on the amount of time it took McGuire to die from the two-drug combination, which had never been used before in a U.S. execution.
 McGuire, 53, was given both a sedative and a painkiller.

-Most Ohio inmates executed since 1999 took 15 minutes or less to die, records show.
+Most Ohio death row inmates over the past 15 years took 15 minutes or less to die, records show.
 In years when Ohio used a three-drug combination, many inmates died in less than 10 minutes, according to the records.

 To end constitutional challenges over the possibility of an inmate suffering undue pain from the widely used three-drug method, states beginning with Ohio switched to single doses of a powerful sedative, sodium thiopental.
 Even opponents agreed that wouldn’t cause pain.

-Then sodium thiopental was placed off limits when Illinois-based manufacturer Hospira said it couldn’t promise authorities in Italy, where the drug was to be produced, that it wouldn’t be used in executions.
+Then sodium thiopental was put off limits when Illinois-based manufacturer Hospira said it couldn’t promise authorities in Italy, where the drug was to be produced, that it wouldn’t be used in executions.

 The next choice, pentobarbital, experienced a similar fate when its Danish maker also prohibited its use in executions, and a U.S. company that inherited the drug agreed to continue the restriction.